lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Government Structures and Levels
 - Voting Office information (location, head?, contact, reporting?)
 - Chain of Command within and above voting office
-- ways of contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)
+- rules, policies, and procedures contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)

 - rules, policies, and procedures for eligibility
 - rules, policies, and procedures for voter-registration